Creating Work Boundaries: Protecting Your Worth At Work

 - Boundaries don’t make you rude.

-- Boundaries don’t make you selfish.
+- Healthy boundaries don’t make you selfish.

 - Boundaries don’t make you less committed.